12-Year-Old, Parents Found Dead In Apparent Double Murder-Suicide In Chester County

 KENNETT SQUARE, Pa.
-(CBS) — Two adults and a child were found dead in an East Marlborough Township home Monday in what authorities believe is an apparent double murder-suicide.
-Police found the bodies during a well-being check at the home on Federal Walk, in Kennet Square.
+(CBS) — Two adults and a child were found dead in an East Marlborough Township home in what authorities believe is an apparent double murder-suicide.
+Police found the bodies after 8 a.m.
+Monday during a well-being check at the home on Federal Walk, in Kennett Square.

-Investigators said a 55-year-old man, a 50-year-old woman, and their 12-year-old child were found dead from apparent gunshot wounds.READ MORE: Loved Ones Gather To Mark 8th Birthday Of Missing Bridgeton Girl Dulce Alavez
+Investigators said a 55-year-old man, a 50-year-old woman, and their 12-year-old child were found dead from apparent gunshot wounds.READ MORE: Philadelphians Head To Harrisburg To Demand Action Against Rising Gun Violence

+“The loss of three lives, I mean it’s a tragedy that there are really no words to describe,” Dr. Dolly Wideman-Scott said.

 Police said a semi-automatic handgun was found near the man’s body.
 Multiple shell casings were found at the scene.